 The belief and use of magick is not held by all Wiccans, but by a large majority of them.
 And some Wiccans do not feel they understand how magick works, but rather use magick because they see the cause and effect relationships between spellwork and manifestation.
 Most witches also believe that magick is not supernatural; rather it is just a harnessing of the natural powers which permeate all natural things.

 Also note that it’s often spelled “magick” in the pagan community as opposed to “magic” to differentiate from magicians and performance magic.
 The practice of magick is referred to as witchcraft.
 Understanding this is a huge foundation for Wiccan beliefs for beginners.

 Witchcraft and the practice of magick isn’t exclusive to Wicca, and indeed it is much older than the Wiccan religion.
-Folk healing, shamanism, Gnosticism, voodoo, and hoodoo have all practiced witchcraft for centuries.
+Folk healing, shamanism, Gnosticism, voodoo, and hoodoo have all practised witchcraft for centuries.
 Magick is also a craft and not a belief system.
-It can be practiced by anyone of any faith and has no requirement to any particular set of beliefs or worldview.
+It can be practised by anyone of any faith and has no requirement to any particular set of beliefs or worldview.